 People are genuinely upset about a Nike advertisement featuring someone they perceive to be unpatriotic.
 So much so, that they are burning their own Nike apparel.
 Because.
 Of.
 An.
 Ad.
 That's supporting the idea of speaking for what you believe in.
 Also known as the first amendment.

 I think I've reached way past baffled for 'uproars' like this whole Nike scenario that's going on.
 It's really laughable.
 What difference does it make that you are burning your Nike apparel?
 Is it an act of defiance?
 Nike isn't losing any money in you doing so; you already bought the shoes or shirt or shorts.
 Nike won't be detrimentally affected by your choice to not purchase their products going forward.
 How many more buyers do you think they're going to gain from using Kaepernick as the new face of Nike?
 A lot.
 Also, if you're going to burn all of your Nike apparel, you might as well burn your football jerseys, because guess who produced them?
 Nike.

 It's not even useful to emphasize the importance of what Kaepernick has done, the movements with which he shows solidarity, his nonviolent form of protest and the revolution he has propelled, because the people who believe that what he is doing makes him 'unpatriotic' or 'unAmerican' will continue to stay rooted in their narrow-minded beliefs.
 To many people, kneeling for the National Anthem will always be seen as something degrading and spit-worthy.
 Which is highly ironic, because it's probably one of the most patriotic things one can do.
 (You know, protesting against injustices that are damaging to specific groups of people.)

-So, no, I won't be burning my Nike shoes (obviously, I only have one pair and they're actually pretty cute and comfortable).
-I'll be spending my time doing more productive things.
-Like eating the rest of my Sweet Martha's Cookies.
+So, no, I won't be burning my Nike shoes (obviously, I only have one pair and they're actually pretty comfortable).
+I'll be spending my time doing more productive things will actually better society.